altwares21/thisnthat/README.md

 ## Features

-- Responsive design using Tailwind CSS
+- **Responsive Design**: Built using Tailwind CSS for a fully responsive layout.
+- **Side Hamburger Menu**:
+  - Includes a close button and a centered logo.
+  - Displays navigation links with larger, clickable text for better usability.
+  - Disables scrolling on the main page when the menu is open.
+  - Adds a darkened background overlay to highlight the menu.
+- **Reusable Components**:
+  - `CartIcon`: Displays the cart icon with item count.
+  - `ScrollToTop`: Automatically scrolls to the top of the page when navigating.
+  - `SearchBar`: Provides a search functionality for the site.
+  - `SectionLinks`: Simplifies navigation between sections.
-- Multiple pages for different product categories
+- **Multiple Pages**: Includes pages for different product categories such as Apparel, Accessories, and Figures.
-- Easy navigation with a functional Navbar
-- Header and Footer components for consistent layout

 ## Contributing